FAQ – Unix

 Permalink.

-How can I made a .tar.gz file for faster transfer/downloading?
+How can I make a .tar.gz file for faster transfer/downloading?

 tar zcvf directory_name.tar.gz directory_name